PFGimenez/poirot/README.md

 ## Use Poirot directly

-Inside the directory `poirot/_build/default/examples`, there is the executable `poirot_example.exe` that allows you to use Poirot without building your own program (provided you ran `dune build` in the `poirot` directory).
-You can run `poirot/_build/default/examples/poirot_example.exe -help` to get the list of parameters.
+The example code `poirot_example` allows you to use Poirot without making your own program.
+You can run `dune exec -- poirot/examples/poirot_example.exe -help` to get the list of parameters on how to use it.

-### Example

 Here is an example that uses the simple grammar `msg_exec`.
-First, create its lexer and perser by executing `make msg_execLexer.py` from the `antlr4-utils` directory.

-Run `poirot/_build/default/examples/poirot_example.exe -grammar bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"`
+This example uses the prefix/suffix oracle, so first create the lexer and parser by executing `make msg_execLexer.py` from the `antlr4-utils` directory.
+Then, run `dune exec -- poirot/examples/poirot_example.exe -grammar bnf_grammars/msg_exec.bnf -goal "Exe" -start "'value'" -oracle "oracles/prefix-suffix.py msg_exec axiom 'msg key = ' ' & key = value'"`.
 It should generates the injection `value ; exec cmd ; msg key = value`.